Affordable Food Resources

 The Information and Referral Center of Greater Montreal

 The Information and Referral Center of Greater Montreal is an organization that directs people seeking help to hundreds of community resources that provide the services they need.
 They can help you find food banks and a lot more in your neighbourhood: from 8 a.m. to 6 p.m., 7 days a week, call 211, OR if 211 does not work on your cell phone, call 514 527-1375.

 Many neighborhood food banks run various programs to improve access to healthy food, including community meals, community kitchens, and affordable food markets: find out the food bank serving your neighborhood and contact them to learn of the many programs they offer.

 The Center publishes a "Directory of Food Resources for Low Income People of Greater Montreal" (2017).
 You can also search 211's extensive database of over 5,000 community resources by clicking on "Directories" at the top of the page.
 You can also select "Food" under "Topics".

 The Directory includes many not-for-profit organizations that offer free or low-cost meals daily.
 Explore pages 161 onward to find ones that you may be interested in visiting and trying out.
-As just one example:
+As just a few examples: